alinex/php-server/README.md

 To install a development version you may download it from github using:

-    git co git@github.com:alinex/php-server.git
+    git co git@github.com:alinex/php-server.git server

-Then you have to add the requirements including third poarty libraries.
+Then you have to add the requirements including third party libraries.
 This is done using Composer:

+    cd server
     curl -s https://getcomposer.org/installer | php
     php composer.phar install

+The third party libraries are used through softlinks under source/vnd.

 A.Schilling